-16.21 Upskirting
+16.3 Upskirting

 The Voyeurism (Offences) Act, which is commonly known as the Upskirting Act, came into force on 12 April 2019.
-'Upskirting' is where someone takes a picture under a person's clothing (not necessarily a skirt) without their permission and or knowledge, with the intention of viewing their genitals or buttocks (with or without underwear) to obtain sexual gratification, or cause the victim humiliation, distress or alarm.
+'Upskirting' is where someone takes a picture under a person's clothing (not necessarily a skirt) without their permission and or knowledge, with the intention of viewing their genitals or buttocks (with or without underwear) to obtain sexual gratification, or cause the victim humiliation, distress, and/ or alarm.
 It is a criminal offence.
-Anyone of any gender, can be a victim.
+Anyone of any gender, or sexual orientation can be a victim or perpetrator.

-16. 3 Who perpetrates sexual violence and/or harassment Sexual Violence and Sexual Harassment can:
+16. 4 Who perpetrates sexual violence and/or harassment

+Sexual Violence and Sexual Harassment can:

-- occur between any two children, or a group of children against one individual or group; - be perpetrated by a child of any age against a child of any age; - be perpetrated by a child of any sexual orientation against a child of any sexual orientation; - include behaviours that exist on an often progressive continuum and may overlap; - be online and offline (physical or verbal) - can take place within intimate personal relationships between children
+- occur between any two children, or a group of children against one individual or group; - be perpetrated by a child of any age against a child of any age; - be perpetrated by a child of any sexual orientation against a child of any sexual orientation; - include behaviour that exist on an often-progressive continuum and may overlap; - be online and offline (physical or verbal) - can take place within intimate personal relationships between children